 - Active Transportation for Healthy Communities

 - Financing Transit: Green Bonds and Sustainability Bonds

 - Electric, Automated, and Connected Transit

 Many of the plenary and breakout sessions will be approved for AIA and AICP accreditation.
 We will make every effort to secure accreditation as early as possible, and then provide information to participants about which sessions qualify as quickly as we can.

 To see the category and theme descriptions, and more information about the call for presentations generally, please read the call for presentations letter.
-You may submit an abstract via the APTA Submit an Abstract webpage.
+The call for presentations period, however, is now closed.

-If you have questions about the workshop, please contact APTA's Elizabeth Lovinggood at email@example.com or 202-496-4878.
+If you have questions about the workshop, please contact Elizabeth Lovinggood at firstname.lastname@example.org or 202-496-4878.

 Thank you for your interest.